Skip to Content

 Where to stay in Lyon

 Lyon is a beautiful and popular tourist destination with a wide variety of accommodation options available.
-For more information about travelling to the French city, check out our gay travel guide to Lyon.
-These are our favourite parts of the city:
+For more information about traveling to the French city, check out our gay travel guide to Lyon.
+These are our favorite parts of the city:

 • Vieux Lyon: We think the most charming area to stay in Lyon is the medieval quarter of Vieux Lyon.
-It's on a bit of a hill so the views over the city are stunning and the neighbourhood is filled with cute little shops, restaurants and boutique hotels.
+It's on a bit of a hill so the views over the city are stunning and the neighborhood is filled with cute little shops, restaurants, and boutique hotels.
 Find the best hotels in Vieux Lyon here.

-• La Presqu'ile: La Presqu'ile is one of the most well-connected parts of the city; the commercial district filled with excellent shopping, restaurants, hotels and many of Lyon's most important monuments.
+• La Presqu'ile: La Presqu'ile is one of the most well-connected parts of the city; the commercial districts are filled with excellent shopping, restaurants, hotels, and many of Lyon's most important monuments.
 This is where to stay if you want to be surrounded by bustling activity 24/7.
 Check prices for hotels in La Presqu'ile now.

-• 7th Arrondissement: The 7th Arrondissement of Lyon is transforming from what used to be the working class neighbourhood into a very trendy, hip and alternative area.
-This is the creative hub of the city, with lots of vintage shops, ethnic cuisine and more alternative accommodation options.
+• 7th Arrondissement: The 7th Arrondissement of Lyon is transforming from what used to be a working-class neighborhood into a very trendy, hip, and alternative area.
+This is the creative hub of the city, with lots of vintage shops, ethnic cuisine, and more alternative accommodation options.
 The 7th arrondissement is also probably the cheapest part of Lyon to stay in, check out the best places to stay in this area.

 Things to do in Lyon

 Once you've made your way from the airport into Lyon it's time to have some fun and explore the city!
-These are some of our favourite things to do while in Lyon:
+These are some of our favorite things to do while in Lyon:

 See the best views in the city by bike